nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Case does not matter e.g. `meta` will match `Meta`.
 * Only full words will be matched e.g. `met` will not match `Meta`.
 * Order of the keywords does not matter e.g. `Jane Street` will match `Street Jane`.
-* Exactly one attribute can be searched for either Company,Role or Stage.
+* Exactly one attribute can be searched for either Company, Role or Stage.

 Examples: